 There are numerous Technical Trade Schools in Philadelphia that offer Electrician Program.
 Philadelphia Technician Training Institute provides the Electrician apprenticeship program and makes you industry-ready.
 Becoming an electrician also includes some Basic math and physics, so you need to be pertinent about it.

-On the completion of the Electrician Training, the next step is the introduction into Apprenticeship as your next step.
+On the completion of the Electrician Training, the next step is the introduction to Apprenticeship as your next step.
 PTTI also teaches soft skills like interviewing, resume writing, and establishing strong Employer relationships.